mtlynch/mtlynch.io/_posts/2019-07-15-hire-a-writer.md

 You can create this

 Some writers use the term "website" and some use "web site" then your site is messy.

+Iterate on the style guide as you go.
+Instead of just telling someone that they're making a style error, link to the style guide.
+Don't make it too long or it's hard for people to learn.

+Pay writers to learn the style guide.
+If you show

 # Agree on an editing workflow